bnoordhuis/node-profiler/README.md

 ## Usage

-This module is for people who need run-time control over V8's profiler.
-Run your app like this if all you want is wholesale profiling.

-	node --prof application.js

-If you use this module then in most cases you will want to start your application with the profiler in suspended animation.
+In most cases you will want to start your application with the profiler in suspended animation.

 	node --prof --prof_lazy application.js